ed-cooper/ftpconnect/README.md

 presently work

 ## Pull Requests
-Please be aware that this project is not currently ready to accept pull requests
+I am now happy to begin accepting pull requests.
+Please be aware that any major changes (eg. feature additions) will require discussion before they are accepted.

 ## PHP Version
 For now, we are using PHP version 5.6.
 As the project progresses, this may change.